Sandia National Laboratories

 Exceptional service in the national interest

-Advanced rotor concepts—from aerodynamics to instrumentation—offer great potential for further improving wind plant performance and reducing energy costs.
+Advanced rotor concepts—from aerodynamics, instrumentation and reliability —offer great potential for further improving wind plant performance and reducing energy costs.
 Sandia leads next-generation rotor development through:

 Sandia plays a key role in an unprecedented collaboration between the DOE’s Wind Program, the Advanced Manufacturing Office, multiple national laboratories and industry partners.
 The National Rotor Testbed (NRT) is a research-scale blade designed to replicate the wake of utility-scale rotors on a smaller, more cost-effective scale.
 It uses a suite of mechanical and aerodynamic sensors that enable model validation and data gathering.
 The NRT, which was manufactured from a first-ever 3D-printed mold, will be used for experimental campaigns at Sandia’s Scaled Wind Farm Technology Facility (SWiFT).

 Read the design documentation for our new wind turbine blade design.